Attractive trion-polariton nonlinearity due to Coulomb scattering

 Next, the open question remains regarding the magnitude of the T-T scattering, and the universality of its sign.
 Are there materials and geometries where attraction changes into repulsion?
 Discovering systems where cancellation between scattering terms is strong (leading to repulsion) or weak (leading to large T-T interaction) will guide research on enhancing the nonlinearity \cite{Wild2018}.

 Finally, as TMD exciton-polaritons enter the regime of condensation~\cite{Anton-Solanas2021}, this triggers the question of possible emergent coherence in trion-polariton systems.
 The X-X repulsion in III-V structures has led to dark solitons \cite{Sich2012,Walker2017,Maitre2020}, and vortices in quantum fluids of light~\cite{CarusottoCiuti2013}.
 Intriguingly, the attraction between trion-polaritons and the focusing nonlinearity may lead to attractive fluids of light hosted by gated semiconductor monolayers, resulting into polariton droplets \cite{Bradley1997,Almand-Hunter2014}, bright solitons~\cite{Khaykovich2002}, and photon molecules \cite{Firstenberg2013}.
-When brought to the quantum regime, this will offer exciting opportunities for quantum information processing \cite{KyriienkoLiew2016,Ghosh2021,XuLiew2021}. \textit{Conclusion.---}We developed a theoretical approach for studying the Coulomb scattering processes between trion-polaritons, leading to the strongly nonlinear optical response.
-We employ a procedure for accurate calculation of trion-polariton wavefunctions, decomposing them into a large-scale Gaussian basis, and evaluate interaction constants using the composite particle formalism.
+When brought to the quantum regime, this will offer exciting opportunities for quantum information processing \cite{KyriienkoLiew2016,Ghosh2021,XuLiew2021,Kuriakose2022}.

+\textit{Conclusion.---}We developed a theoretical approach for studying the Coulomb scattering processes between trion-polaritons, leading to the strongly nonlinear optical response.
+We employ a procedure for an accurate calculation of trion-polariton wavefunctions, decomposing them into the large-scale Gaussian basis, and evaluate interaction constants using the composite particle formalism.
 Considering a doped TMD monolayer, we find that the direct trion-trion scattering does not contribute to the nonlinear response due to cancellation with the background charge contribution.
 The exchange T-T scattering is enhanced up to an order of magnitude as compared to the X-X scattering, and has a negative sign.
-The attraction between trion-polaritons leads to nonlinear redshift, and may enables coherent effects for trion-polaritons.
+The attraction between trion-polaritons leads to nonlinear redshift, and may enable coherent effects for trion-polaritons.